canonical/lxd/doc/rest-api.md

     {
     }

-## `/1.0/cluster/nodes`
+## `/1.0/cluster/members`
 ### GET
- * Description: list of LXD nodes in the cluster
+ * Description: list of LXD members in the cluster
  * Introduced: with API extension `clustering`
  * Authentication: trusted
  * Operation: sync
- * Return: list of dicts with information about each node
+ * Return: list of dicts with information about each member

 	{
 		"type": "sync",